newatoms/guides/turn-a-pitch-into-a-publishable-blog-post/readme.md

 ### Tips for how you can keep a user story small

-* If you collect information, try to instantly draw conclusions and write them down at the place in the blog post that makes the most sense at that moment.
+* If you collect information, try to instantly draw conclusions and add them into the blog post in the place that makes the most sense at that moment.

 * If you work on a blog post and you change something, rearrange and adjust the blog post so that it makes sense with your changes.